<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=691116991096043&amp;ev=PageView&amp;noscript=1">

 2. Switch on the Enabled toggle under SELF REGISTRATION.

 3. Click Copy to store the URL in your clipboard.
-You can then share the link to the Vendor Portal Registration, for example on your website, Confluence page, or email signature.
+You can then share the link to the Vendor Portal Registration, for example on your website or email signature.

 Additional Reading 📚